 Evan Poole, Manager, advice operations at Sunsuper told the Summit that his fund started back in the early 2000s in advice, mainly provided internally, but later saw a different perspective.
 Poole spoke on a panel alongside Industry Fund Service’s Adrian Gervasoni (pictured below).

-“We realized in about 2015, that the future was actually not just looking inwards and providing advice ourselves, but instead to trust the intent of advisors out there in the marketplace and have them provide advice to our members rather than us doing it ourselves,” he said.
+“We realized in about 2015, that the future was actually not just looking inwards and providing advice ourselves, but instead to trust the intent of advisers out there in the marketplace and have them provide advice to our members rather than us doing it ourselves,” he said.

-“The challenge that we face is how do we get advice to one point something million members… it’s a real challenge to try and find advice solutions that that they can get, which we know are going to mean they have a better outcome in retirement whilst also still having advisors being able to run businesses that that run a profit.”
+“The challenge that we face is how do we get advice to one point something million members… it’s a real challenge to try and find advice solutions that that they can get, which we know are going to mean they have a better outcome in retirement whilst also still having advisers being able to run businesses that that run a profit.”

 “We’ve been doing our advice panel for over five years now.
-And we’ve tried many different things across that time, because we’ve got to make sure that there’s something in it for the advisor, there’s something in it for the member, everyone gets a good happy outcome,” he said.
+And we’ve tried many different things across that time, because we’ve got to make sure that there’s something in it for the adviser, there’s something in it for the member, everyone gets a good happy outcome,” he said.

 “And if we’re the trustee, and we’re providing that referral, we want to make sure that the service is like the one that we would want to provide.
-And so we hand pick out the advisors that are on that panel, we know and understand who they are, we now understand the licensees, and we track the outcomes from those referrals as well.”
+And so we hand pick out the advisers that are on that panel, we know and understand who they are, we now understand the licensees, and we track the outcomes from those referrals as well.”